Pioneering prediction and prevention in dermatology

 Vision

-But we're not just about technology.
-We're about impact.
-We've already tested over 225,000 patients for melanoma, and our expansion into the US market is unlocking even greater potential.
-Our strategic partnerships, including one with Kenvue (Johnson & Johnson Consumer Health), position us at the forefront of skin barrier research, addressing unmet needs in conditions like eczema.
+We are pioneering prediction and prevention in dermatology.
+Our technology is scientifically backed by over 88 peer-reviewed publications and more than 290,000 tests have been conducted globally.
+Our continued expansion and validation in the US market is unlocking even greater potential.
+Our strategic partnerships, including one with Kenvue (formerly Johnson & Johnson Consumer Health), position us at the forefront of skin barrier research, addressing significant unmet needs in conditions such as atopic dermatitis (eczema).

 With strong long-term ownership and an experienced management team, we're committed to driving innovation in skin diagnostics and improving patient outcomes worldwide.